canro91/canro91.github.io/_posts/2020-02-14-PipelinePattern.md

 }
 ```

-Also, you can use decorators to perform orthogonal actions on the execution of the pipeline or every step.
-For example, run the pipeline inside a transaction, log every step or measure the execution time of the pipeline.
+Also, you can use the [Decorator pattern]({% post_url 2021-02-10-DecoratorPattern %}) to perform orthogonal actions on the execution of the pipeline or every step.
+You can run the pipeline inside a database transaction, log every step or measure the execution time of the pipeline.

-Now everything is in place, so you can run your pipeline
+Now everything is in place, let's run our pipeline.

 ```csharp
 var command = new BuyItemCommand();